CraigFoote/ca.footeware.java.texty3/README.md

 - "--env=JAVA_HOME=/app/jre"
 ```

+*Note* The code is compiled with Java 22 (the minimum for Java-GI) and is packaged in a container with flatpak runtime version 24.08 that includes the openjdk-23.0.2 JRE.
+Hence, `/app/jre/bin/java`.

 - Running as root for the next command seems to be required.
-This will leave some items in your *apps* folder with root permission so you'll need to `sudo rm -r ./app` if you need to clean the project.
+This will leave some items in your *apps* folder owned by root so you'll need to `sudo rm -r ./app` if you need to clean the project.
 Anyway, from *app* folder, run the following to build the flatpak and install it locally.

 ```
 sudo flatpak-builder --force-clean --verbose --install build-dir ca.footeware.java.texty3.yml